Aish970/Adventure/README.md

 Known Issues:

-During the development phase, we encountered a few bugs and challenges, such as occasional difficulties with parsing JSON map files and occasional glitches in the inventory system.
+During the development phase, I encountered a few bugs and challenges, such as occasional difficulties with parsing JSON map files and occasional glitches in the inventory system.
 However, thorough testing was conducted to identify and resolve these issues.
-Despite these challenges, no bugs were detected during our extensive testing of the game.

 Acknowledgements